parvathic/kaggle-ml-classificiation-competition/README.md

-# kaggle-ml-classificiation-competition
-Quora Insincere Questions Classification
+# Quora Insincere Questions Classification

 The Kaggle competition we picked is the Quora Insincere Questions Classification.
 The dataset provided here is a collection of questions from Quora with labels identifying them